Hard Money Lenders Boston: Fast Funding Options

 Loan criteria: Up to 75% LTV

-617-947-8070
+Phone number: 617-947-8070

 Should I partner with a hard money lender in Boston?

 Deciding whether a hard money loan is right for you depends on your specific circumstances and real estate investment objectives.
-Hard money loans are best suited for Boston real estate investors who need quick access to capital for projects with fast turnarounds or when traditional financing just isn’t feasible.
-If you can handle the higher costs and shorter repayment terms, this type of funding can provide the flexibility needed to take advantage of lucrative opportunities in the Boston real estate market.
+This type of financing is best suited for Boston real estate investors who need quick access to capital for projects with fast turnarounds or when traditional financing just isn’t feasible.

 For homeowners looking to leverage their equity without the burden of high interest rates, consider HomeLight’s Buy Before You Sell program.
 This alternative allows you to make a competitive, non-contingent offer on a new home while paying a small flat fee, simplifying your move and potentially saving you money.